 Communication of critical information.
 Kennel cards should be used to communicate key information about each cat and kitten, such as physical description, notes regarding medical condition, and protocols for medicines and other treatments.

 - Association of Shelter Veterinarians: Guidelines for Standards of Care in Animal Shelters

 - University of California, Davis, Koret Shelter Medicine Program: “Sanitation in Animal Shelters” information sheet

-- University of California, Davis, Koret Shelter Medicine Program: “Facility Design and Animal Housing” resource
+- University of California, Davis, Koret Shelter Medicine Program: “Disinfectant for Animal Shelter” information

 - Million Cat Challenge Resource Center: Capacity for Care

 According to the Association of Shelter Veterinarians’ Guidelines for Standards of Care in Animal Shelters, “Animals who are housed long-term in the same enclosure require less frequent disinfection of their enclosure, but daily cleaning is still essential to maintain sanitary conditions.”